Jakubok-dev/NationsMod/README.md

-# Fabric Example Mod
+# Nations mod

-## Setup
+## What is it?

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Well...
+It will be a fabric mod which adds nations, towns and citizens to the game.
+The name of the mod will probably change.

-## License
+## Licence

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+The mod is distributed on the MIT licence.